clearlinux/autospec/README.rst

 use_avx2
   If this option is set, a second set of libraries, for AVX2, is built.

+use_avx512
+  If this option is set, an additional set of libraries, for AVX512, is built.

 fast-math
   If this option is set, -ffast-math is passed to the compiler.